Arms licence case: CBI carries out search at 40 locations in J-K, Delhi | Law-Order

 - India

-The CBI on Saturday started searches at 40 locations in Jammu and Kashmir, and in the national capital in connection with cases related to alleged irregularities in the issuance of thousands of arms licenses to non-residents on forged documents, officials said.
+The CBI on Saturday conducted searches at 40 locations in Jammu and Kashmir, and in the national capital in connection with cases related to alleged irregularities in the issuance of over 2.78 lakh arms licences to non-residents on forged documents during 2012-16, officials said.

-The search operation is spread across Jammu, Srinagar, Udhampur, Rajouri, Anantnag, Baramulla, and Delhi at the official and residential premises of public servants, including IAS officers, around 20 gun houses among others in an ongoing investigation of a case related to arms license racket, CBI Spokesperson said in a statement.
+The search operation was spread across Jammu, Srinagar, Udhampur, Rajouri, Anantnag, Baramulla and Delhi at the official and residential premises of public servants, including IAS officers, around 20 gun houses among others in an ongoing investigation of a case related to arms licence racket, a CBI spokesperson said in a statement.

+Premises of two IAS officers -- Shahid Iqbal Choudhary, posted as Secretary of Tribal Affairs in the Jammu and Kashmir government, and Niraj Kumar, Additional Resident Commissioner of UT in the national capital -- were searched, the officials said.

+''With reference to media reports, I have to confirm that CBI did search my residence and found nothing incriminating in ongoing arms license probe.
+Media friends may note the probe covers 4 years across all districts.
+I am fully answerable to CBI for my tenure,'' Choudhary tweeted.

-The searches were carried out in connection with a probe into two cases pertaining to the alleged issuance of around two lakh arms licenses from different districts of the erstwhile state of Jammu and Kashmir by their collectors and magistrates.
-It is alleged that arms licenses were issued in lieu of illegal gratification.
+The searches were carried out in connection with a probe into two cases pertaining to alleged issuance of around two lakh arms licences from different districts of the erstwhile state of Jammu and Kashmir by their collectors and magistrates.
+It is alleged that arms licences were issued in lieu of illegal gratification.

+''During investigation and scrutiny of documents, the role of certain gun dealers was found who in connivance with the public servants i.e. the then DM and ADM of concerned district had allegedly issued such illegal arms licences to the ineligible persons.
+It was also alleged that the persons who got these licences were not residents of the places from where the said arms licenses were issued,'' CBI spokesperson R C Joshi said in a statement.

-It is alleged that then public servants in cahoots with other accused issued arms licenses to non-residents of state in violation of rules and received illegal gratification.
+It is alleged in the FIR that then public servants in cahoots with other accused issued arms licences to non-residents of state in violation of rules and received illegal gratification.

+The CBI spokesperson said it is alleged that more than 2.78 lakh arms licences were issued to the non-entitled persons during 2012-16.

+''The CBI also collected documents pertaining to the issuance of said armed licences allegedly spread over 22 districts of J-K,'' Joshi said.

 Based on ATS findings, then Jammu and Kashmir Governor N N Vohra had handed over the matter to the CBI.